JCuomo/Image-Segmentation/README.md

-This repository is noly the image segmentation part.
+This repository is only the image segmentation part without the distributed processing (big data part)
 ![Image segmentation diagram](diagram.png)